Target level of study

 20h

-One of the major problems linked to the use of various materials in our daily lives is their durability and therefore their degradation.
-In this course, we'll look at the issues surrounding the durability of materials (resources, reserves, criticality of materials, etc.) as well as the methodologies for studying durability (types of surface/volume aging, temporal extrapolation, multi-scale, combination of effects, experimental representation and industrial validation).
-This will then enable aging kinetics to be modeled using different models.
+One of the major issues related to the use of different materials in our daily lives is their durability and therefore their degradation.
+In this course, we will address issues related to the sustainability of materials (resources, reserves, criticality of materials, etc.) as well as methodologies for studying sustainability (types of surface/volume aging, temporal extrapolation, multi-scale, combination of effects, experimental representation, and industrial validation).
+This will then allow us to model the kinetics of aging using different models.

 The different types of degradation affecting polymers will then be analyzed.

-Finally, the ageing of different types of materials will be illustrated by various concrete case studies (concrete, ceramics, metals and elastomers).
+Finally, the aging of different types of materials will be illustrated by various concrete case studies (concrete, ceramics, metals, and elastomers).

 Polymer Physics